sounak98/musicmap/specs/mechanics_part-iib.md

 >    → implement maximum anonimity, only show user names at leaderboard.
 Make sure user ID cannot be fetched from the back end

 **Spam everything reject (with different accounts)**
-You will not lose any points but you will diminish the overall value of the genre.
-If you can do that with different accounts, you can hurt scores.
+This attack might be attempted to hurt the overall genre score.
+When performed on songs that are already whitelisted, there's no risk of punishment.
 >    → make it so that user scores are not affected by the opposite votes (i.e. when i vote accept, the number of reject votes afterwards do not matter)
     → track user IP?
 Make ID’s unique?
 Unique emailadresses?
+    → because there is a limited amount of votes per day and the songs are whitelisted, you will waste your votes without any score increase.

 **Coordinated group attack**
 Influence a large group of people by all voting in the same direction to win credit points or to bump or attack a specific song.
 >    → Do not implement user fora or links to reddit channels to prevent coordinated attacks
     → this attack is already mitigated because only the first ones will win a lot.
 The last in line never has any benefit for voting in the same direction that it was going.
-    → Implement time lock if a song receives more than X votes in Y time
+    → Implement time lock if a song receives more than X votes in Y time (can be implemented later)

 **Skewing of Genres**
 >    → This is for later, but can be prevented by reward for bottom 20% of genres and penalty for top 20% of genres.
 This can be a fixed multiplier reward (x2, x1,5,...).